ArturAbdullinITIS/PetCare/README.md

-# MitUp
+# MeetUp

-MitUp is a mobile application designed to help people easily organize and join meetings with friends.
+MeetUp is a mobile application designed to help people easily organize and join meetings with friends.
 The app allows users to create events on a map, invite friends, chat inside meetings, and manage social connections in one place.

 ---

 ## Project Goal

-The goal of the MitUp project is to build a mobile application that simplifies the process of organizing real-life meetups with friends by combining maps, social features, and chat functionality.
+The goal of the MeetUp project is to build a mobile application that simplifies the process of organizing real-life meetups with friends by combining maps, social features, and chat functionality.

 ---